Posted on

 FM 12-105 Army Postal Service May 1943 | Describes duties and responsibilities as well as structure and organization of sending mail, cablegrams, and radiograms.

-FM 16-5 The Chaplain Jan 1952 | This is a post-WW2 field manual but the duties and responsibilities outlined are likely similar to what the Chaplain did.
+FM 16-5 The Chaplain Jan 1952 | This is a post-WW2 field manual, but the duties and responsibilities outlined are likely similar to what the Chaplain did.

 FM 17-27 Armored 81mm Mortar Squad and Platoon July 1942 | Discuss tactical employment of mortar squad and platoon in tank units.

 FM 17-42 Armored Infantry Battalion Nov 1944 | Describes the armored infantry battalion’s employment, structure, and tactics.
+Tim O’Neill has another copy of the book with some intro notes for how to use this correctly in a historical reenactment here.

-FM 17-80 Armored Medical Units Aug 1944 | Explains structure and organization of the units involved such as signal, collecting, and clearing platoons.
-Describes extraction techniques from tanks including the Pistol Belt Hitch.
+FM 17-80 Armored Medical Units Aug 1944 | Explains the structure and organization of the units involved, such as signal, collecting, and clearing platoons.
+Describes extraction techniques from tanks, including the Pistol Belt Hitch.

 FM 19-5 Military Police June 1944 | Describes roles, duties, expectations, functions, and structure of MP, including patrolling and controlling traffic.

 FM 19-15 Domestic Disturbances July 1945 | Describes rules and laws governing the handling of domestic disturbances.
-Includes formations and tactics and the use of chemical weapons.
+Includes formations and tactics, and the use of chemical weapons.

 FM 19-10 MPs in Towns & Cities Jan 1945 | Describes how to patrol and secure towns/cities as well as the organization and structure of the Military Police HQ.